Handling custom OCC endpoints

 Real life example

 First, you need to add a new API method in the middleware.
-(For simplicity, this guide shows how to do it in one file, but we recommend splitting it into multiple files to maintain cleaner code.)

-import { BaseProps, BaseUserId, Product } from "@vsf-enterprise/sapcc-types";
+import { BaseProps, BaseUserId, Product } from '@vsf-enterprise/sapcc-types';

-export interface GetProductInterestsProps extends BaseProps, BaseUserId {
+export interface GetProductInterestsArgs extends BaseProps, BaseUserId {

 productCode?: string;